A more attractive scheme for radion stabilization and supercooled phase transition: Introduction

 In this paper, we propose a new mechanism of radion stabilization in which there is no issue in completion of the phase transition from the beginning, contrary to the Goldberger-Wise mechanism.
 We introduce a hidden ${SU(N_H)}$ gauge field into the bulk of the extra dimension and assume that its asymptotically-free gauge coupling becomes strong and the theory confines at a TeV scale.\footnote{ The authors of Ref.~\cite{Luty:2000ec} have introduced a brane-localized Yang-Mills gauge field as well as a bulk Yang-Mills field for radion stabilization in the supersymmetric RS model while only a bulk Yang-Mills gauge field is introduced in our non-supersymmetric model.} The confinement generates a vacuum energy that results in a pressure due to the Casimir force.\footnote{ There have been several studies of the Casimir energy in the extra dimension~\cite{Appelquist:1983vs,Appelquist:1982zs,Toms:2000vm} and challenges to stabilize the radion via the Casimir energy~\cite{Garriga:2000jb,Goldberger:2000dv,Hofmann:2000cj,Brevik:2000vt,Flachi:2001pq,Nojiri:2001ai}.} The radion can be stabilized by the balance between the pressure due to the Casimir energy and the tension of the IR brane.
 The scale of the radion VEV is determined by the confinement scale of the hidden gauge field, which can be naturally of order the TeV scale, much smaller than the Planck scale, due to dimensional transmutation.
 Therefore, the electroweak naturalness is addressed without fine-tuning.
 As we will see, the phase transition can be completed even when the 5D Planck scale is much larger than the AdS curvature scale.
 This justifies a classical treatment of the gravity in our analysis.
 In addition, since the $SU(N_H)$ gauge interaction is asymptotically free and the confinement scale is many orders of magnitude lower than the Planck scale, the Casimir energy is irrelevant at the Planck scale and any back-reaction from the gauge field to the gravitational action is trivially negligible.

 Although the phase transition can be completed in our mechanism of radion stabilization, there is still a supercooling phase.
 This fact leads to interesting cosmological phenomena such as an entropy dilution and a production of gravitational waves (GWs).
 The strong supercooled phase transition potentially triggers the first-order electroweak phase transition which can be a promising candidate for the electroweak baryogenesis~\cite{Bruggisser:2018mus,Bruggisser:2018mrt}.
-Moreover, a long supercooling epoch, which is characteristic to our model, results in an almost maximal GW amplitude, which can be detected by future experiments such as eLISA~\cite{Seoane:2013qna}, DECIGO~\cite{Seto:2001qf} and BBO~\cite{Harry:2006fi}.
+Moreover, a long supercooling epoch, which is characteristic to this kind of models, results in an almost maximal GW amplitude~\cite{Randall:2006py,Konstandin:2011dr}, which can be detected by future experiments such as eLISA~\cite{Seoane:2013qna}, DECIGO~\cite{Seto:2001qf} and BBO~\cite{Harry:2006fi}.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:stabilization mechanism}, after a brief review of the RS model, our new mechanism of radion stabilization is presented.
 In Sec.~\ref{sec:phase transition}, we consider thermal effects on the system and analyze the phase transition between the AdS-S spacetime and the RS spacetime.
 In Sec.~\ref{sec:supercooled universe}, we briefly discuss cosmological consequences of the phase transition through a supercooling phase, especially focusing on generation of GWs.
 We also mention phenomenology of glueballs in our model.
 Sec.~\ref{sec:conclusion} is devoted to conclusions.